A/N: Okay, it's a bit later than the others, but I've been really busy the past two weeks or so. Anyway, here it is. Enjoy!

 Ed rolled his eyes before frowning.
 In his path floated three mermaids.
 The one who had spoken was directly in front of him with two younger maids on either side.
 Ed instantly recognised them – there weren't many boys who wouldn't.
 Myranda, the one in the middle, was two or three years older than Ed and the other two girls, who followed her around everywhere.

 Myranda was rather attractive, with dainty fins and tail and she knew it.
 The girl was not afraid to flash her light fuchsia fins or wave her brightly coloured tail to gain attention.
-Her main scale colour was a deep, vivid pink outlined with pale pink strips that faded to white on her tail's underside.
-Circles of dark purple, with spots of the same colour in the middle of each one on both sides of her delicate dorsal fin, ran down her tail and arms, flaring out on her tail like the eye pattern on a moth's wings.
-Her spines were half deep pink, half dark purple and her light brown hair, which was just short of being waist-length, hung like a silky curtain down her back.
+She was a mix of light fuchsia, deep and vivid pink, pale pink, white and dark purple.
+Her hair was light brown and long, hanging down her back.
 She wore a top of dark purple.

 Ed thought she was pretty enough to look at, but her attitude stunk.
 Her parents were very well off and she had obviously been spoiled as she was snobbish, bossy and far too used to getting her own way all the time.
 Myranda was the leader of the trio and the other girls looked up to her as some sort of idol, though Ed couldn't for the life of him figure out why.

 He recognised one of the girls as Millie's niece, Ashli.
 The ten year old girl was kind of plain for a maid although her light brown hair had natural streaks of blonde through it.
-Her colours and patterns were very similar to her aunt's, though her main colour was sky blue with pastel green fins.
-Her spines were half blue, half dark lime green, and her blue eyes reminded him of Winry's.
-A single thick band of dark lime green encircled the base of her tail while a stripe of the same colour ran down one third of both sides of her tail; her top was also this colour.
+Her colours and patterns were very similar to her aunt's, though her colours were mainly inverted, and her blue eyes reminded him of Winry's.
+A single thick band of dark lime green encircled the base of her tail; her top was also this colour.

 Ed had met Ashli before – her mother, Millie's sister, wished for her daughter to learn the art of healing from her aunt.
 Ashli could usually be found at Millie's, helping the older maid as best she could.
 Ed had always known her to be a shy girl, though she was quite nice if you could get her to talk, and he wondered what she was doing hanging around with the likes of Myranda.

 The third he didn't personally know; Chloe was just another girl next door to him.
-She had light hazel eyes, dark brown hair that curled at the ends and bright green fins.
-The entire underside of her tail, instead of being white like most, was the same green shade as her fins.
-Her main colour was a deep, dark green with stripes of black in between each of the ten spines down her back.
-The base of her tail was black as was the tips of her spines, while two bands of black ran up the length of each spine.
+She had light hazel eyes, dark brown hair that curled at the ends and bright green fins and underside of her tail.
+She had very dark green scales and her top was the same shade.
+Her fin tips, base of the tail and jagged stripes that patterned her scales were black.
 Her fin membranes were naturally jagged, giving the girl an unintentionally fierce look.
-Her top was the same deep green.

 Maids, Ed noted suddenly, seemed to wear tops the same shade as their main scale colour, the hue of their fins or the colour of their defining pattern (if they were different).